asrob-uc3m/robotDevastation-developer-manual/overview.md

 # Overview

 Robot Devastation is fundamentally programmed in C/C++, basically because we are close to hardware (wireless communications, webcams, motor drivers, etc).
-We do envision a future with Python or similar for robot AI (at time of writing, see issue [robotDevastation-research#3](https://github.com/asrob-uc3m/robotDevastation-research/issues/3)).
+However, specifically for robot AI (at time of writing, see issue [robotDevastation-research#3](https://github.com/asrob-uc3m/robotDevastation-research/issues/3)), we can consider using a higher-level programming language such as Python.

 For Robot Devastation development our current trend is on a native Ubuntu 16.04 partition, using Qt Creator as an IDE that can directly handle our CMake projects.
 For other best programming practices, [main-developer-tools](https://github.com/roboticslab-uc3m/developer-manual/blob/master/main-developer-tools.md) is a good entry point.